 Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Power Saw Cuts, Burns, Sprains & strains, Hearing loss, Flying grit and dust, Respiratory problems Eye injury, Electrocution (Electric saws), Carbon monoxide poisoning (Gas powered saws).
 5 3 High Operate this tool according to manufactures instruction.
 Keep blades sharp, clean, and oiled.
 Inspect blades for cracks.
 Wear goggles or safety glasses with side shields.
 Do not wear jewellery, such as chains.
 Do not wear loose clothes.
 Long hair to be tied inside your hard hat.
 Wear hearing protection.
 Do not cut unless you have a clear work area and solid footing.
 Keep other people away from the saw when you are using or refuelling it.
 Do not dry-cut masonry or stone.
 Cutting brick, cement, concrete, or stone can make a lot of dust and there can be silica in it.
 Wetcutting is the best way to control dust.
 Local-exhaust ventilation can capture the dust at the blade.
 As a last resort, wear a respirator.
 Proper selection and fitting of respirators, medical screening to be sure you can wear a respirator, and worker training to use respirators.
 An electric saw needs to be double-insulated.
 Unplug the saw before you change a blade.
 If you are cutting toward any wires, make sure they have been disconnected.
 Make sure the saw blade is not touching anything before you turn it on.
-Keep the blade guard goes back to the fully guarded position after you cut.
+Keep the blade guard and other safety devices on the saw.
+Make sure the blade guard goes back to the fully guarded position after you cut.
 To start a saw with a starter cord, put one foot on the back handle, put one hand on the top handle to keep the blade off the surface, and use the other hand to pull the cord.
 2 2 Low

-What you cut can catch fire from friction.
-A spark from a saw can ignite any gasoline leaking from the saw.
-Make sure there are no fuel leaks and the fuel cap is tight.
-Turn off the saw and let it cool down before you refuel it.
-When you can, put your work on a solid surface at waist height.
-Try not to work bent over or in other awkward positions.
-If you use a gas-powered saw where there is not a lot of fresh air, carbon monoxide can be fatal.
-You cannot see or smell carbon monoxide gas.
-Fans can help keep fresh air coming in, but fans are not always enough.
-If you can, use an electric saw instead of a gas-powered saw.
-A trained person should monitor the air with special equipment while the work is done.
+Newpark Comprehensiv ve School Safety Statement ignite any gasoli n catch fire from friction.
+A spark from a saw can ne leaking from the saw.
+Make sure there are no e fuel cap is tight.
+Turn off the saw and let it cool a refuel it. put your work on a solid surface at waist height. bent over or in other awkward positions. air, carbon mono monoxide gas. are not always e a gas-powered sa s-powered saw where there is not a lot of fresh oxide can be fatal.
+You cannot see or smell carbon Fans can help keep fresh air coming in, but fans nough.
+If you can, use an electric saw instead of aw.
+A trained person should monitor the air with at while the work is done.